ppsp/hypertask_ionic/README.md

 Cross-Platform: Built using Ionic Framework and Angular, HyperTask runs on both Android and iOS (iOS untested).
 Backend Powered by ASP.NET Core: Fast and reliable backend built with ASP.NET Core.
 Cloud Hosted on Azure: Deployment script included for fast setup on Azure.
-Login Management: Easy and secure logins with Firebase.
+Authentication: Easy and secure logins with Firebase.

 ## Screenshots
 <img src="https://github.com/user-attachments/assets/3147a760-917a-4282-8431-37ecb9f00d4d" width="400"/>